galaxyproject/galaxy-hub/src/events/gcc2013/training-day/api/index.md

 ## The concepts of resources, verbs, and the REST model

-A common way to construct an API command is to view it as a simple (imperative) sentence: &lt;verb&gt; &lt;a resource&gt;
+A common way to construct an API command is to view it as a simple (imperative) sentence: [verb]  [a resource]

 * What are resources?
 The datasets you upload and generate from tools, the tools themselves, jobs, histories, libraries, even you (a `galaxy_user`) - essentially any *thing* in Galaxy that is recorded in the database.